Test free of charge

 This law is important for several reasons:

-• Human rights: It helps prevent human rights abuses and exploitative working conditions.
+• Human rights: It helps to prevent human rights violations and exploitative working conditions.

-• Environmental protection: It helps to better control and contain damaging to the environment.
+• Environmental protection: It helps to better control and contain environmentally harmful substances.

-• Transparency: Through legal regulation, the consumer gains more transparency about safety concerning the production of the products.
+• Transparency: Through the legal regulation, the consumer gains more transparency about the safety of the production of the products.

-• Legal clarity: Companies are given clear guidelines and can be held liable for violations.
+• Legal clarity: Companies receive clear guidelines and can be held liable for violations.

 Which companies are affected?

-Although the Supply Chain Act currently only affects a small percentage of companies directly, the interconnected value chain means that it has an impact on almost all companies.
-Similar to dominoes falling over.
+Although the Supply Chain Act currently only directly affects a small percentage of companies, it has an impact on almost all companies due to the interconnected value chain.
+Similar to falling dominoes.

-It can therefore be said that most companies will be affected at least indirectly.
+It can therefore be said that most companies will be at least indirectly affected.
 This means that many companies will demand more transparency from their suppliers and partners.

 In addition, the law is likely to be rolled out further over the next few years, meaning that more and more companies will be affected.

-Given this, it is wise for most companies to proactively prepare for it.
+Against this backdrop, it is wise for most companies to prepare proactively.

-1. Responsibility across the supply chain: Companies must not only review their own business practices, but also those of their suppliers.
-If a supplier violates human rights or harms the environment, the company can be held responsible at home.
+1. Responsibility across the entire supply chain: Companies must not only review their own business practices, but also those of their suppliers.
+If a supplier violates human rights or damages the environment, the company can be held responsible in its home country.

-2. Risk assessment: Companies must regularly assess the risks in their supply chain.
-This means they need to look at where human rights could potentially be violated or where environmental damage could occur.
+1. Risk assessment: Companies must regularly assess the risks in their supply chain.
+This means that they must look at where human rights could potentially be violated or where environmental damage could occur.

-3. Preventive measures: When a company identifies risks, it must take action to mitigate those risks.
-This may mean, for example, that a company provides training to its suppliers or changes its business practices.
+1. Preventive measures: If a company identifies risks, it must take measures to mitigate these risks.
+This can mean, for example, that a company offers its suppliers training or changes its business practices.

-5. Reporting: companies must report regularly on how they are fulfilling their obligations with respect to the supply chain act.
-These reports are often public, so that everyone can see how a company is performing in terms of human rights and environmental protection
+1. Reporting: Companies must regularly report on how they fulfill their obligations under the Supply Chain Act.
+These reports are often public so that everyone can see how a company is acting with regard to human rights and environmental protection.

-These five key aspects form the foundation of the supply chain act and serve as a guide for companies to improve their practices while providing greater transparency and accountability in the global economy.
+These five key aspects form the foundation of the Supply Chain Act and serve as a guide for companies to improve their practices while ensuring greater transparency and responsibility in the global economy.

 How can companies ensure compliance?